Meet the Trustees

-Alison and her husband Simon have always had CP rescue cats and their latest is Crossley, an ex-feral they adopted two years ago after he came into care having been badly injured as a tiny kitten.
+Alison and her husband Simon have always had CP rescue cats and their latest is Crossley, adopted two years ago after he came into care having been badly injured as a tiny kitten.
 He makes their family feel complete.
-Mrs Marion Price

 Angela became a Trustee in December 2010.
 She has spent time as a Cats Protection volunteer and wants to bring her financial and commercial experience to the Board of Trustees.

-Her interests include travelling, walking, gardening, cooking, geology and reading.
-Ms Heather McCann
+Her interests include travelling, walking, gardening, cooking, geology (she has a PhD in geology) and reading.

 Irene, who lives with her own cat Linnea, was previously Assistant Director of Customer and Community Services at East Sussex County Council before taking early retirement this year in order to focus on other interests, including her voluntary work.